msteveb/tmake/README.md

 - Address known issues below, if possible
 - Do we need a -vars variant which completely replaces the var?
 - Lots of windows support
+- Do we need tmake --rootok to support the ability to run a build as root?

 High Level vs Low Level Rules
 -----------------------------